Lemon Peel

 What it is

-- fresh zest grated directly from the fruit for culinary use
+- fresh zest grated directly from the fruit at the point of cooking

-- dried lemon peel strips or powder for tea, infusions, or seasoning blends
+- dried lemon peel, in strips or powder, for tea, infusions, and seasoning blends

 Traditional use (educational)